 Improper installation, poor maintenance, overheating, and old brakes are all reasons truck brakes might fail on the road.

-Cargo that is not properly loaded or secured can spill out onto the road and cause an accident.
+Cargo that is not correctly loaded or secured can spill out onto the road and cause an accident.

 If truck drivers drive while under the influence of drugs or alcohol, the consequences can be incredibly devastating.
-Unfortunately, it sometimes happens.
+But, unfortunately, it sometimes happens.

 To seek compensation for damages in a truck accident, you will need to show where negligence lies in the accident.
 Negligence is established through evidence demonstrating how the accident happened and what damages were suffered as a result.
 This can be difficult to do, which is why it’s so important to work with a truck accident lawyer early on in the process.